vadmium/python-altium/README.md

 ## Dependencies ##

 * Python 3, from <https://www.python.org/>
 * The OleFileIO library.
+Version 2.4+ of the Pillow fork, from <http://python-pillow.github.io/>, is recommended.
+    If a schematic contains bitmap images, Pillow is also needed to display the schematic in a window.
-Either version 0.30 of the OleFileIO_PL fork, from
+    You can also use version 0.30 of the OleFileIO_PL fork, from
-    <http://www.decalage.info/python/olefileio>, or version 2.4 of the Pillow
+    <http://www.decalage.info/python/olefileio>, if Pillow is not needed.
-    fork, from <http://python-pillow.github.io/>.
-The PL fork would be simpler to install, but Pillow is probably more widely used.
 * TK (Only required to display schematics in a window)

 ## Usage ##